infinimesh/plugins/README.md

    * [Scalytics](Scalytics)
    all code to connect infinimesh IoT Platform to [Scalytics](https://www.scalytics.io) using data ingest pipelines

-More plugins will follow, please refer to the named plugins for any developer friendly documentation
+More plugins will follow, please refer to the plugin directory for any developer friendly documentation.

 ## building plugins
 checkout and build docker based environments starting in the / directory of plugins, like: